 1/18/2005: The Prototype Airbus A380 Is Unveiled

-DALLAS Today in Aviation, the prototype Airbus A380 Superjumbo was unveiled to the world at an elaborate ceremony in Toulouse, France, in 2005.
+DALLAS — Today, in 2005, the prototype Airbus A380 Superjumbo was unveiled to the world at an elaborate ceremony in Toulouse, France.

 The appropriately registered F-WWOW was hidden behind a large curtain as the event got underway.
 Dancers put on a show as images of Airbus’ catalog of airliners were projected across the massive hangar walls.
 Finally, children tugged on an array of white cords, which let down the curtain.
 This revealed the huge jet in all its glory, bathed in blue light.